openvinotoolkit/nncf/docs/styleguide/PyGuide.md

 <a id="abstract-classes"></a>
 ### 2.9 Abstract Classes

-When defining user abstract classes, the following template should be used:
+When defining abstract classes, the following template should be used:

 ```python
 from abc import ABC, abstractmethod